 It has photos of past competition results held in the club.
 Where we are located, contact by email to officers of the club and lot more to interest you if you want to join or if you are just interested to find out about us.
 Since this third addition to potted history was printed one or two things have materialised.
 We understand that some members would like to join clubs but because they have stairs this is seen as a barrier, also for disabled members of public who would like to visit the club room well not us, we invested and installed in a stair lift to make the upper floor accessible for our older members who can find stairs rather difficult.
 We have installed book cases to manage a comprehensive collection of Railway related subjects both in hard back and paperback format.
 Not to be outdone, we also have a large quantity of DVD discs, all or most have been donated by members of the club or members of the public.

-Finally, The thanks of the club must go to for finding and preparing the bid and managing the purchase of the site. for drawing and submitting the plans and getting planning consent in the first place and not forgetting one of the most important people, our long suffering and now retired Treasurer, Mr Gordon Endruwiet for his outstanding and excellent management of the club funds over the past years, thus enabling the club to save the funds to purchase the land and begin the construction of the new clubhouse in the first place.
+Finally, the thanks of the club must go to for finding and preparing the bid and managing the purchase of the site. for drawing and submitting the plans and getting planning consent in the first place and not forgetting one of the most important people, Such as Gordon Endruwiet for his outstanding and excellent management of the club funds over the past years, enabling the club to save the funds to purchase the land and begin the construction of the new clubhouse in the first place.